21 Things That Will Make You Feel Drinkers’ Remorse

 When stripped to its essence and separated from its party aura, getting drunk is a pretty strange concept.
 Think of it: We ingest a substance that our body identifies as poison.
 As it circulates through our blood stream, our body begins working as hard as it can to get rid of it — through our breath, through our urine and by breaking it down in our liver.
 When it hits our brain, cognitive functions are slowed or scrambled bit by bit.
 Behavior, emotion, memory and coordination suffer.
 Yet many people can’t wait for the weekend to roll around so they can make it happen again.

 Sometimes drunkenness is unintentional — the drinks are smooth, the night is long and a few cocktails turn into a few too many.
 Other times people aim at drunkenness, perhaps because it’s expected from their social set or because it seems to offer confidence or a way to escape negative feelings.
-Whatever relief the alcohol provides, however, is temporary and comes at a price.
+Whatever relief the alcohol provides, however, is temporary and comes at a price, something we refer to as drinkers’ remorse.
 Sometimes the price is relatively small — a hangover or some morning-after embarrassment, for example — but sometimes the price is high.

 It can’t hurt to pause before your next drink and consider whether you’re willing to risk a few of the bad things that can happen when you’re drunk.
 Among them: